 As a longtime member, I have a list of favorite San Diego Zoo animals, attractions, and experiences to look out for.
 It’s impossible to see and do everything in a single day or even two days, so knowing what the highlights are will help you get the most out of your visit.

 Tickets and Tips

-Don’t forget that I have a promo code for $6 off San Diego Zoo tickets that is the lowest price I’ve seen online.
+Don’t forget that I have exclusive pricing on San Diego Zoo tickets that is the lowest price I’ve seen online.

 The San Diego Zoo and San Diego Zoo Safari Park are both OPEN and operating at reduced capacities.
 Some high-touch exhibits like children’s play areas are closed, as are the ride-like attractions.
 Masks are required for ages 2 and older, but you can read more about what to expect.

 You also can refer to my favorite San Diego Zoo tips for maximizing your day in detail, though I have woven some key points into mentions of the animals and attractions below.

 The full San Diego Zoo animals list is online.
 You’ll want to click on the animal you’d like to see to make sure it’s still in residence or on view.